nextcloud/documentation/developer_manual/app/unittesting.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 .. note:: App Unittests should **not depend on a running ownCloud instance**!
 They should be able to run in isolation.
-To achieve that, abstract the ownCloud core functions and static methods in the appframework :file:`core/api.php` and use a mock for testing.
+To achieve that, abstract the ownCloud core functions and static methods in the App Framework :file:`core/api.php` and use a mock for testing.
 If a class is not static, you can simply add it in the :file:`dependencyinjection/dicontainer.php`

 .. note:: Also use your app's namespace in your test classes to avoid possible conflicts when the test is run on the buildserver